daftspunk/dishsmith/README.md

 ## What is?

 DishSmith lets you organise your life for eating.
-It is based on the premise that eating right requires either **passion** or **planning**.
+It is a meal planner based on the premise that eating right requires either **passion** or **planning**.

 You add your favourite Dishes and Ingredients needed for those dishes.
 DishSmith will *pepper* these dishes in to a weekly timetable.